dlurton/anode/README.md

 ### Building Dependencies

-A subset of Anode's dependencies are must be built before Anode itself can be built, i.e. LLVM.
-In the case of LLVM, this is because Anode builds against LLVMs master branch in order to keep up more easily with LLVM's frequent API changes.
+A subset of Anode's dependencies must be built from source before Anode itself can be built, In the case of LLVM, this is because Anode builds against LLVMs master branch in order to keep up more easily with LLVM's frequent API changes.
 The other dependencies are either non-standard in linux distributions, (e.g. liblinenoise-ng) or are more recent versions than is frequently found in linux distributions (e.g. libgc).